Long paths and cycles in subgraphs of the cube: Overview

-A central observation in the proof of Theorem \ref{conn} is that, provided $d\geq 3$, given any endblock $E$ of $G_a$ with $a\notin E$, by induction on Theorem \ref{conn}, $E$ contains a path of length at least $2^{d-1}-2$ from $\mbox{cutv}(E)$ to any $y\in E-\mbox{cutv}(E)$ -- here $d\geq 3$ guarantees the $E$ is 2-connected and not a bridge.
-Since $G$ is 2-connected there must exist $y\in E-\mbox{cutv}(E)$ with a neighbour in $G_b$.
-Thus endblocks like $E$ guarantee `endblock paths' of length at least $2^{d-1}-1$ from a point in $G_a$ to one in $G_b$.
-If we can find a path from $a$ to $b$ containing at least two such endblock paths we would almost be done (we might still be short two or three vertices to give the $2^{d}-2$ or $2^d-1$ bound in $G$).
+A central observation in the proof of Theorem \ref{conn} is that, provided $d\geq 3$, given any endblock $E$ of $G_a$ with $a\notin E$, by induction on Theorem \ref{conn}, $E$ contains a path of length at least $2^{d-1}-2$ from $\mbox{cutv}(E)$ to any $y\in E-\mbox{cutv}(E)$ -- $d\geq 3$ here guarantees $E$ is $2$-connected and not a bridge.
+Since $G$ is $2$-connected there must exist $y\in E-\mbox{cutv}(E)$ with a neighbour in $G_b$.
+Thus these endblocks guarantee `endblock paths' of length at least $2^{d-1}-1$ from a point in $G_a$ to one in $G_b$.
+If we could find a path from $a$ to $b$ containing at least two such endblock paths we would almost have our path (it may still be short two or three vertices to give the $2^{d}-2$ or $2^d-1$ bound).

 For ease of exposition we will prove the following weakening of Theorem \ref{conn} first.
-It will allow the reader to focus on the main ideas of the proof of Theorem \ref{conn} without some distracting details needed to ensure that an $a-b$ path formed from endblock paths is not slightly too short.
+It will allow the reader to focus on the main ideas in the proof of Theorem \ref{conn} without some distracting details necessary to ensure that an $a-b$ path formed from endblock paths is not slightly too short.

-\begin{thm} { Let $G$ be a 2-connected subgraph of $Q_n$ and $a,b\in V(G)$.
+\begin{thm} { Let $G$ be a $2$-connected subgraph of $Q_n$ and $a,b\in V(G)$.
 Suppose that $d_G(z) \geq d$ for all $z \in V(G)-\lbrace a,b\rbrace$.
 Then $G$ contains an $a-b$ path of length at least $2^{d-1}$. } \end{thm}

-Another slight technicality that creeps into the proof of Theorem \ref{conn} and \ref{connmod} is the possibility that the only partitions of $G$ into $G_a$ and $G_b$ as in Lemma \ref{splitting} above, have $a$ with just one neighbour in $G_a$ or $b$ with just one neighbour in $G_b$.
-While all cases can be dealt with simultaneously, we felt for clarity's sake it is easier to first restrict attention to the case where a partition direction $i$ exists for which both $d_{G_a}(a)\geq 2$ and $d_{G_b}(b)\geq 2$. \\
+Another technicality that arises in the proof of Theorem \ref{conn} and \ref{connmod} is the possibility that the only choice of a splitting direction $i$ for $G_a$ and $G_b$ in Lemma \ref{splitting} above, leaves $a$ with just one neighbour in $G_a$ or $b$ with just one neighbour in $G_b$.
+While all cases can be dealt with simultaneously, we felt for clarity's sake it was easier to first restrict attention to the case where a splitting direction $i$ exists for $G_a$ and $G_b$ in which $d_{G_a}(a)\geq 2$ and $d_{G_b}(b)\geq 2$. \\